For a full publication list, see Belinda Medlyn’s Google Scholar page

 We are very proud of the excellent work carried out by our PhD students.
 Read on to find out some highlights:

 Campany CE, Medlyn BE, Duursma RA (2017) Reduced growth due to belowground sink limitation is not fully explained by reduced photosynthesis.
-Tree Physiology, forthcoming Modelling plant growth with a carbon balance model under source limitation is straightforward: growth is the outcome of photosynthesis and respiration.
+Tree Physiology, 37: 1042-1054 Modelling plant growth with a carbon balance model under source limitation is straightforward: growth is the outcome of photosynthesis and respiration.
 But what happens under sink limitation?
 Court’s novel experiment probes what happens to the C balance when plants are sink limited and provides important data for developing models that work under sink limitation.

 Lu Y, Duursma RA, Medlyn BE (2016) Optimal stomatal behaviour under stochastic rainfall.
 Journal of Theoretical Biology 394:160-171.
 Our group has previously studied the theory of optimal stomatal behaviour in depth, but only for non-water-stressed plants.
 Lu here solved the very non-trivial problem of optimal stomatal behaviour in a stochastic rainfall regime.
 Although the theory captures some features observed in nature, it also fails in some respects.
 Look out for Lu’s next paper, which generalizes the theory to include plant competition!